habari-extras/markup/readme.txt

 Changelog

+Version 0.21
+Fix: Move content label into the edit area of the content textarea.

+Version 0.2
-Version 0.2 - Fix: Changes necessitated by admin api changes
+Fix: Changes necessitated by admin api changes

+Version 0.1
-Version 0.1 - Initial release
+Initial release